Akai MPK mini mkii - Frequently Asked Questions

 - Additional Resources

 The Akai MPK Mini comes with the following software:

-- Scroll all the way to the bottom and Login to your Akai Pro account.
+- Login to your Akai Pro account.
 If you do not have an account, Create one.

 - Once you have logged in or created your Akai Professional user account, choose Register a Product.

 - Enter the requested information to Register your MPK2 series controller and press Submit.